alex-wap/typing-dojo/README.md

 ## Typing Dojo

 This is my final project for Coding Dojo.

-This app uses the MEAN stack with sockets.
+Technology Used:

+MongoDB
+Express
+AngularJS
+Node.js
+Socket-IO
+Materialize